Simulating Rotational Inverted Pendulum

 - The swing-up phase.
 At start-up () the rod is simply hanging, meaning its angle is π rad.
 Next, the arm will start swinging the rod () to get it to the upright position which is at the angle 0 rad.
 In this case, the swing-up was too aggressive and the rod did a full loop () meaning the new "down" position is -π rad.
 The swing-up continued until the rod was successfully balanced.

 - The balancing phase ().
-Here the controller is balancing the rod in the upright position while moving the arm to desired position, which is set by Controller.ArmController.phi_desired parameter in Configure mode.
+Here the controller is balancing the rod in the upright position while moving the arm to the desired position, which is set by Controller.ArmController.phi_desired parameter in Configure mode.
 In this example, the desired arm position is 0 rad.

 The example has also a DHChain component based visualizer included.
 When you locate and click on the Graph -> Visualizer node in the Project tree then you can see the pendulum visualized like this: